tonyvict/tp/docs/DeveloperGuide.md

 1. Tutor enters add command with student details.
 2. ClassRosterPro validates all fields and adds the student.
 3. Tutor enters addattr command with index and attribute.
-4. ClassRosterPro adds the new attribute values to the student.
+4. ClassRosterPro adds the new attribute values to the student.\
    Use case ends.

 **Extensions:**

 * 1a.
-Tutor enters invald email/phone number.
+Tutor enters invalid email/phone number.
   * 1a1.
-ClassRosterPro shows error message and rejects the command.
+ClassRosterPro shows error message and rejects the command.\
     Use case ends.
 * 1b.
 Tutor enters duplicate contact.
   * 1b1.
-ClassRosterPro shows error "This person already exists in the address book".
+ClassRosterPro shows error "This person already exists in the address book".\
     Use case ends.
 * 3a.
 Tutor enters invalid index.
   * 3a1.
-ClassRosterPro shows "The person index provided is invalid".
+ClassRosterPro shows "The person index provided is invalid".\
     Use case ends.
 * 3b.
 Tutor enters invalid attribute format.
   * 3b1.
-ClassRosterPro shows "Incorrect format for attributes" with usage example.
+ClassRosterPro shows "Incorrect format for attributes" with usage example.\
     Use case ends.
 * a.
 At any time, Tutor enters exit command.
     * a1.
-ClassRosterPro saves data and exits.
+ClassRosterPro saves data and exits.\
     Use case ends.
 ---

 ### **UC02 - Schedule Lesson for Student**

-**System:** ClassRosterPro
+**System:** ClassRosterPro\
-**Use Case:** UC02 - Schedule Lesson for Student **Actor:** Tutor
+**Use Case:** UC02 - Schedule Lesson for Student\
+**Actor:** Tutor\
-**Preconditions:** Student exists in the roster **Guarantees:** Lesson is scheduled if no overlaps/duplicates and all validations pass
+**Preconditions:** Student exists in the roster\
+**Guarantees:** Lesson is scheduled if no overlaps/duplicates and all validations pass

 **MSS:**